UIBK-DPS-DC/Cirrina-UseCases/smart-factory/swf-smart-factory/README.md

 ## Feature limitations

 - Produced CloudEvents can only be consumed **once** by a single workflow.
-<br>**SOLUTION**: If multiple workflows need to consume an event, sending it multiple times (preferably different events) is the only preferred solution as of right now.
+<br>**SOLUTION**: If multiple workflows need to consume an event, sending it multiple times (preferably different events) is the only solution we found as of right now.
 See state `jobDone` in `job_control.sw.json` for an example.
-- CloudEvents can only be produced right before a transition or when a workflow ends.
-It is not possible to produce events conditionally while the workflow resides in a state.
-It is also not possible to produce internal events (events consumed by the workflow itself).
-<br>**SOLUTION**: To conditionally produce events an additional state of type `switch` can be used which may contain cases to either produce events or do not produce events.
 - States of type `event` can consume multiple event types, but they do not allow conditional transitions based on which event was consumed.
 <br>**SOLUTION**: The `actions` construct in an `onEvents` definition can be used to conditionally assign workflow data based on which event was consumed.
 This can then be combined with an additional `switch` state which performs conditional transitions based on the assigned workflow data.
 - The first state of a workflow (state defined in `start`) can not be targeted by any other transitions.
 It can thus only be executed once per workflow instance.
 Usually it makes sense to start a workflow with a state of type `inject` which adds some initial variables and is never entered again during the execution of the workflow.